Your search for the keyword "graduate" returned the following results:

 This scholarship to support the customary expenses of a graduate internship in public history including, but not limited to a salary, research support, and professional development activities.

-The Graduate Student Paper Award is given annually to a current IUPUI graduate student who submits the best history essay.
+The Robert Barrows History Graduate Student Paper Scholarship is given annually to a current IUPUI graduate student who submits the best history paper.

 This scholarship is to support one annual undergraduate or one graduate scholarship in the Department of Journalism and Public Relations.
 In selecting the recipients, preference will be given to a student who is actively involved in campus journalism activities and organizations.